kninad/resume-pandoc/README.md

 # resume-pandoc

-Generate your resume in different formats from a **single** markdown file via `pandoc`.
-See the `output/` folder for example outputs!
+Generate your resume in different formats from a **single** markdown file via `pandoc`!
+See the `output/` folder for example outputs (docx, pdf, html, txt).
+The key advantage I found is that generating text file from pdf (using `pdftotext`) gives out fairly decent and closely matching text output.
 Forked from John Bokma's [repo](https://github.com/john-bokma/resume-pandoc) with changes on styles for the html, pdf, and docx outputs.

+## Motivation
+I presume this could be useful for folks uploading the resume to online portals which often perform this conversion in the backend.
+The docx file also serves this purpose whereas the html output can embedded into your personal website.
+Another advantage of the html output is higer control over the visual style and an alternate option to get pdf (if you dont care about how the text extracted from the pdf will look like!)

 ## Requirements